-Earle B. Barnes Award For Leadership In Chemical Research Management
+Earle B. Barnes Award for Leadership in Chemical Research Management

-LaMattina, 59, recently retired from Pfizer.
-Rod MacKenzie, a Pfizer colleague and the current head of worldwide research in the pharmatherapeutics division, says LaMattina’s legacy of growth includes new and expanded R&D in oncology, large molecules, and vaccines, as well as partnerships with organizations such as Scripps Research Institute.
+In 2002, Christolini went back to school to earn an M.B.A. from the University of Chicago.
+He then revitalized UOP’s petrochemical and refining portfolio.
+Edward T. Wolynic, former chief technology officer (CTO) for Honeywell Specialty Materials, says that “hallmarks of Ben’s leadership style during this period were working collaboratively with customers to identify needs, translating those into clear technical goals, and developing strong team leaders.”

-Another growth area for Pfizer has been in its workforce diversity.
-LaMattina remembers that in the 1980s, the firm had no female Ph.D. organic chemists.
-He championed a new approach to hiring, and by the end of his tenure, 30–40% of new scientists were female.
-“Having a diverse environment makes everyone feel welcome, contribute, and give everything they have to offer,” he says.
+Christolini has led centralized research and development at UOP since 2006 and is now the firm’s CTO.
+His department of 600 researchers has filed more than 430 patent applications in the past two years.
+In addition to innovations for petroleum refining, the group has introduced new technologies such as Ecofining, which converts nonedible oils into distillate fuels.

-LaMattina will present the award address before the Division of Medicinal Chemistry.
+Christolini will present the award address before the ACS Division of Industrial & Engineering Chemistry.

 Join the conversation